Lady Bird Ending, Explained

 Just like Marion loves her daughter but she doesn’t necessarily like her all the time, the same goes for Lady Bird and Sacramento.
 She never knew how much she loved the place until she was out of there, despite never much liking it.
 The comfort of familiarity hits her when she is in a different city where she can get lost in the crowd.
 In the same vein, her mother’s love and her own love for her mother wash over her after she is miles away.

 In the final monologue, she acknowledges her love for both of them.
 She thinks about the first time she drove around the city and how different it felt to her while also being all the same as it had always been.
-And the fact that she wanted to share this with her mother is the testament of how close they actually are to each other.
+And the fact that she wanted to share this with her mother is a testament to how close they actually are to each other.
 She also addresses herself as Christine, which means she has shed over the Lady Bird phase, and has finally got around to accepting herself as is rather than what she thinks she should be.

 Read More: Movies Like Lady Bird